ericmj/workshop/lab4/README.md

 Like in lab1 run scripts in your shell with `$ elixir my_script.exs`.
 You can also require the file in Elixir's interactive shell `$ iex -r my_script.exs`.

-  1. Create a process that prints the first message it receives and then dies.
+  1. Create a process that just returns the first message it receives and then dies.

   2. Create a process that waits for a message containing a list, sum the list (from lab1) and reply to the original process.